 - Apply to UMGC and meet graduate admissions requirements and the additional program admission requirements listed on this page.

-- Be admitted to The Graduate School and to the MAT program.
+- Be admitted to the MAT program.

 - Complete a major in the content area for which certification will be sought and provide evidence of a 2.75 GPA in the major.